MarkMoretto/kaggle-nlp/README.md

-# kaggle-nlp
+# Kaggle NLP

-Exercise to process and predict using Kaggle movie reviews data
+Processing movie review data from Kaggle in a different manner